Estimation of Gestational Age and Newborn Behavioral Assessment

 Key Points

-- The ballard-score estimates gestational age using physical and neuromuscular maturity findings, ideally in the first hours after birth.
+- The ballard-score estimates gestational age using physical and neuromuscular maturity findings, typically in the first 2 to 4 hours after birth.

 - Neuromuscular findings may need repeat evaluation when early instability or maternal medications confound results.